 University Catalogues

-Context and Perspectives in the Arts and Sciences
+Context & Perspectives in the Arts and Sciences

-• Students must take one course in each of the six Context and Perspectives categories.
+• Students must take one course in each of the six Context and Perspectives categories for a total of 18 credits.

-• Courses must be taken in at least three different departments.
-Courses with different designators taken in the same department (e.g., NAS and PSY courses in Natural and Applied Sciences Department) count as being from the same department.
+• No more than two courses can be taken in any one department.
+Courses with different designators taken in the same department (e.g., NAS and PSY courses in the Natural and Applied Sciences Department) count as being from the same department.

-• Context and Perspectives courses can be shared with majors or minors.
-A single course cannot count, however, for both a major and a minor.
+• Context and Perspectives courses can be shared with majors or minors, but single course cannot count for both a major and a minor.

 Students analyze culture through the various material and symbolic forms it takes and how cultural forms create meaning and impact change; identify and evaluate the factors that make societies persist or change over time; and analyze various theoretical and empirical ways of thinking about the relation between reality, mind, and body and how this analysis informs conceptions of knowledge and action.